impshum/Randomly-Schedule-Tweets/readme.md

 ### Gallery Website

-Included is a simple PHP file to read the json database and create a simple gallery.
+Included is a PHP script to read the json database and create a simple gallery.
 Just point it to your json file and the images directory.
 Have fun!

 ![bunny website preview](ss.jpg)